janpetzold/hyperstore/README.md

 #### Testing with multiple clients in the Cloud

 Locust is pre-installed on the AMI-based VMs (EC2 Nano instance).
-Essentially this is just an Ubuntu LTS machine with the following setup:
+Essentially this is just an Ubuntu LTS machine.
+Make sure to enable SSM by defining a role (e.g. hyperstore-ssm).
+Otherwise this is the setup after boot:

     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get install python3-pip
-    sudo apt-get install python3-locust

-    pip3 install locust --break-system-packages --ignore-installed
     sudo pip3 install locust --break-system-packages --ignore-installed

-    pip3 install python-dotenv --break-system-packages
     sudo pip3 install python-dotenv --break-system-packages

     # Get current benchmark file